DhawalPandya/CyberSecurity/Process Steps.md

 Installed docker and container(elated_blackwell) on jump-box and DVWA on webserver to test vulnerability at web server.

-1. For project, I built the one more virtual machine on different region (US West) for ELK
+1.For project, I built the one more virtual machine on different region (US West) for ELK

 VM Name: 	ELK Server1 – IP: 10.0.0.4 and Public IP: 104.210.51.88 with default subnet under same resource group (Red-Team).
 Copy public key (jump box, elated_backwell) to new vm computer.

-2. Create Virtual network connection between both region (US-East and US-West)
+2.Create Virtual network connection between both region (US-East and US-West)

 Peering Network Connection: